Rush Limbaugh, the Excellence in Broadcasting Network, serving humanity every day.

 Yep.

-And he wants to what kind of a doctor does he want to be.
+And he wants to, what kind of a doctor does he want to be?

-Uh he doesn't really know right now.
+He doesn't really know right now.

-He thinks ER because he does emergency room.
+He thinks ER because he just.

 Right.

-I I was I was I'm just i I was trying to make a point.
+I was trying to make a point.

 This is what the Democrats and the media have been saying about people like your son, and it burns us up.

-And we owe them, we all owe them a debt that we will never ever be able to repay them.
+And we owe them, we all owe them a debt that we will never, ever be able to repay them.

-In light of that, we certainly do not need uh to be destroying their morale or impugning their character or their intelligence for doing this, and that's happening on the left today.
+In light of that, we certainly do not need to be destroying their morale or impugning their character or their intelligence for doing this.

 And these people all the while are saying they support the troops.